-In spite of all efforts in the past, the conservation breeding of identified endangered species could not be implemented in to in Indian Zoos as the number of animals of such species in Indian Zoos was either small or the Zoos did not have the species in captivity.
+In spite of all efforts in the past, the conservation breeding of identified endangered species could not be implemented in toto in Indian Zoos as the number of animals of such species in Indian Zoos was either small or the Zoos did not have the species in captivity.
 Another reason was non-availability of technical personnel to monitor the programme as well as financial resources to run the programmes.
-To bring in a holistic development of Zoos in India and to achieve the main objective of Zoos as Centres which can complement the national effort of wildlife conservation in India, there is a need to infuse more technical and scientific culture in operation of Zoos and change the general perception of Zoos from being mere picnic spots to more of scientific institutions.
+To bring in a holistic development of Zoos in India and to achieve the main objective of Zoos as Centres which can compliment the national effort of wildlife conservation in India, we need to infuse more technical and scientific culture in operation of our Zoos and change the general perception of Zoos from being mere picnic spots to more of a scientific institution.

-All the Zoos in India are equipped with basic veterinary facilities along with veterinary personnel's as per the category of the Zoo and as per the standards and norms under the Recognition of Zoo Rules, 1992.
-The Zoos have also been asked to develop mechanism with local veterinary colleges/ universities/ hospitals in the region to provide specialized services and diagnostic facilities to them.
+All the Zoos in India are equipped with small veterinary facilities along with veterinary personnels as per the classification of the Zoo and as per the standards and norms under the Recognition of Zoo Rules, 1992.
+The Zoos have also been asked to develop mechanism with local veterinary colleges/universities/ hospitals in the region to provide specialized services and diagnostic facilities to them.
 Indian Veterinary Research Institute, Bareilly has been identified as a National Referral Centre (NRC) to provide super specialty services and diagnostic facilities to the Indian Zoos to deal with the issue of health care of wild animals, training of Zoo veterinarians and conducting research on health care and nutrition of wild animals in captivity.

-The coordinating and participating Zoos have been asked to construct appropriate enclosure for the targeted wild animal species to fulfill their physical and behavioural needs.
-The coordinating Zoos for every targeted species have also been requested to create off-display conservation breeding facilities either in the Zoo compounds or as satellite facilities.
+The coordinating and participating Zoos have been asked to construct appropriate enclosure for the targetted wild animal species to fulfill their physical and behavioural needs.
+The coordinating Zoo for each targetted species have also been requested to create off-display conservation breeding facility either in the Zoo compound or as satellite facilities.
 School of Planning & Architecture (SPA), New Delhi has been assigned the study on Zoo Design and Architecture to help the Zoos in this regard.
 In order to infuse new technology in the field of reproduction and molecular characterization of endangered species, a Laboratory (Laboratory for Conservation of Endangered Species - LaCONES) has been established at Hyderabad.
-A Memorandum of Understanding (MoU) has been signed with the Wildlife Institute of India, Dehradun for preparation and updating of National Studbook for the identified endangered wild animal species taken up under conservation breeding programme.
-The Zoos are also provided funds in form of small grant fellowships to organize studies to deal with the local issues and the coordinating Zoos have been asked to engage technical manpower for preparation of Conservation Breeding Management Plans (CBMP) for the targeted species.
+A Memorandum of Understanding (MoU) has been signed with the Wildlife Institute of India, Dehradun for preparation and updating of National Studbook for the identified endangered wild animal species being taken up for conservation breeding programme.
+The Zoos are also being provided funds in form of small grant fellowships to organize studies to deal with the local issues and the coordinating Zoos have been asked to engage technical manpower for preparation of conservation breeding management plans for the targetted species.
 All these initiatives are being made to modify and equip the Zoos for taking up this great responsibility and participate in conservation breeding programme.
-61 Zoos and related organizations are joining ISIS/ ZIMS from 1st January, 2009.
+ISIS -ZIMS Authorities have also been contacted to assist the Indian Zoos in data compilation and recordkeeping.